 As described in Note 5, the Company entered into a three-year lease agreement with a Series B redeemable preferred stock investor.
 The lease began on July 16, 2018 and provides 3,185 square feet of office space in South San Francisco, California.
-The Company issued 114,437 restricted shares of its Series B redeemable convertible preferred stock in exchange for the leased facility.
-During the three months ended March 31, 2019, 9,537 shares vested under the lease agreement.
+The Company issued 114,437 restricted shares of its Series B redeemable convertible preferred stock in exchange for the use of the leased facility.
+In May 2019, The Company entered into an amendment to the lease agreement to rent additional space in the same building for a on-time payment of approximately \$63,000 on the same terms as the July 2018 agreement except rent.

 As described in Note 1, the Company completed its IPO in May 2019.
-As a result of the IPO, 82,649 shares of previously restricted Series B redeemable convertible preferred stock under the lease agreement became fully vested and were converted to common stock.
+As a result of the IPO, in addition to the 229,453 shares of Series B redeemable convertible preferred stock held by the investor, an additional 82,649 shares of the Company's Series B redeemable convertible preferred stock under issued pursuant the lease agreement fully vested and were converted into common stock of the Company on a one-to-one basis.